maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - Allows to execute a block of code forever or until explicitly told to stop
 - **The program will not stop until interupted with `ctrl+c`**
-- *This is basically an Infinite Loop*
+- *This is basically an Infinite Loop, a `while true` without warnings*

 ```rs
 // Example of Infinite Loops Using `loop`